How to Become a Cybersecurity Analyst

 As with any job, these numbers can also vary based on location and experience.

-Like with many information technology fields, cyber security is both future-proof and high-paying.
+Like many information technology fields, cybersecurity is both future-proof and high-paying.
 ZipRecruiter offers salaries for almost any location, so we recommend checking out the location that interests you the most.

 Career outlook and potential growth

-What skills do you need to a be a cyber security analyst?
+What skills do you need to be a cybersecurity analyst?

 How to become a cybersecurity analyst

 There are two routes you can take when starting your cybersecurity career path.
 One of those is to get your computer science degree or other cyber-related four-year bachelor’s degree.
 The other route is to obtain training through boot camps and certifications that do not require a four-year degree.
 And both work!
 College is better for some people, and bootcamps are better for others.

 Below we outline the steps to starting a career in cybersecurity if, of course, it turns out to be the right fit for you.